InspiraSpace/.github/CONTRIBUTING.md

 2. **Make Changes:** Develop and test your changes in the new branch.

-3. **Commit Your Changes:** Commit your changes with clear and concise commit messages.
+3. **Commit Your Changes:** Commit your changes with clear and concise messages.

     ```bash
     git add .
     git commit -m "Add a descriptive commit message"
     ```

-4. **Sync with Upstream:** Before submitting a pull request, make sure your branch is synced with the latest upstream changes.
+4. **Sync with Upstream:** Keep your branch updated with the latest upstream changes.

     ```bash
     git fetch upstream